koma5/succotash/README.md

 # succotash
 This fancy website serves as my personal portfolio and puts on display the things I made.
 Because a tabular version was to lame I built a graph with colorful circles.

-The graph is made from linked data which is accessible as [turtle] or [rdf-xml].
-JavaScript renders the graph on page-load from these files.
+The graph is made from linked data which is accessible in many formats on my sparql endpoint called [icedbroccoli.5th.ch][broccoli].
+JavaScript renders the graph on page-load with a cached specific cached sparql query.

 The selection of the circles is bound to the #anchor of the page.